Locally Gentle State Certification for High Dimensional Quantum Systems: Introduction

 Unlike the standard setting where the state collapses to an eigenstate, this constraint ensures the state is only altered $\alpha$-minimally and can therefore be reused for subsequent information extraction.
-It has been suggested (\cite{Abbas2023}) that this preservation of quantum information is essential for the efficient implementation of quantum backpropagation algorithms.
-The central objective of this paper is to determine the information-theoretic price of this preservation, aiming to answer the question:
+It has been suggested (\citet{Abbas2023}) that this preservation of quantum information is essential for the efficient implementation of quantum backpropagation algorithms.
+The central objective of this paper is to determine the information-theoretic price of this preservation.